Pat Partridge: Career

-As a FIFA referee, he returned to Brazil to referee the second leg of the 1976 World Club Championship Final (otherwise known as the Intercontinental Cup) in Mineirão, Belo Horizonte, between Cruzeiro and Bayern Munich.
+As a FIFA referee, he returned to Brazil to referee the second leg of the 1976 Intercontinental Cup in Mineirão, Belo Horizonte, between Cruzeiro and Bayern Munich.
 Bayern led 2-0 from the first leg, and a 0–0 draw in the latter game on 21 December 1976 meant that the German side took the Trophy that year.
 On 11 May 1977, he took charge of the European Cup Winners Cup Final between SV Hamburg and Anderlecht in the Olympisch Stadion, Amsterdam, which Hamburg won by 2–0.

 1978 was by far Partridge's busiest year.
 He was appointed to that year's League Cup Final at Wembley between Nottingham Forest and Liverpool, which ended 0-0 after extra time.
 The replay was won 1-0 by Forest at Old Trafford from the award of a penalty kick by Partridge against Liverpool's Phil Thompson, Partridge believing Thompson's foul had taken place inside the penalty area, but television replays indicated it had not.
 After Partridge later compounded this error by disallowing Terry McDermott's equaliser for handball, Liverpool defender Tommy Smith famously remarked that Partridge "should be shot".
 This is also the match where the same player is attributed with the first use of the phrase "professional foul".

 On 12 September 1978, he refereed an infamous meeting between Burnley and Celtic in the quarter final of the now-defunct Anglo-Scottish Cup, in which Steve Kindon gave Burnley the lead after 55 minutes.
 By the 80th minute, the mass of Celtic supporters showed their frustration to such a degree that Partridge led off both sets of players.
 Only a plea to the crowd from Kindon and Celtic manager Billy McNeill, at the referee's suggestion, allowed the game to resume.
 When it did, the score remained the same until the end.

 Partridge was chosen as a FIFA representative to officiate during the 1978 World Cup Finals in Argentina.
 He was linesman for two matches, both in Group A: Argentina v.
 Hungary, which Argentina won 2–1; and France v.
 Hungary, which France won 3–1.
 He refereed just the one match in the Finals, the Second Stage Group B match between Peru and Poland, which finished 1–0 to Poland through a goal by Andrzej Szarmach.

 In his book, Partridge remarked at length as to the antics of the Peruvian goalkeeper, Ramon Quiroga, during that match.
 Having earlier executed two perfect tackles on outfield players during the match, on or near the halfway line, Quiroga then pulled down Grzegorz Lato in his opponents' half in the second period, earning himself a caution, despite standing and bowing apologetically towards the referee after the misdemeanor.